On this page

 This list is non-exhaustive and subject to change.
 It should be used as a guide only.

-The Australian Border Force (ABF) targets goods considered to have a high risk of containing asbestos.
+The Australian Border Force (ABF) targets goods considered to have a risk of containing asbestos.
 Any unauthorised goods found to contain asbestos will be seized and the importer may face penalties and/or prosecution.

 Ensuring the goods do not contain asbestos